Valkryst/Dynamic_Dialog_System/README.md

 * Open your project in IntelliJ.
 * Add the DDS as a module to your project.

-Now that the DDS has been sucessfully added as a module to your project, you'll need to create your own ResponeManager and carefully consider the Events and ResponseTypes that you wish to use.
+Now that the DDS has been sucessfully added as a module to your project, you'll need to create your own ResponseManager and carefully consider the Events and ResponseTypes that you wish to use.

 ##ResponseManager: